jonathancwhite/ballistic-gatsby/src/pages/our-team/index.md

   corevalueList:
     - cvTitle: Fun
       cvCopy: >
-        When you build a great place to work, great work takes place.
+        When you have a great place to work, great work takes place.
 We maintain a lighthearted spirit and take the time to eat together, drink together, and have fun together.
     - cvTitle: Focused Growth
       cvCopy: >
         We build upon our foundations and expand our knowledge and abilities at